-One of the account setup steps is to build up the billing structure in accordance with your contract.
-You can have one or several billing entities, and it is essential to populate the correct information about your legal entity, bank details and recipient contact details.
-The recipient is the person responsible for finance in your company and will control the payment process with Gelato.
-This person will receive all invoices on a monthly basis.
+One of the account setup steps is to build up the billing structure.
+You can have one or several billing entities - depending on your contract - and it is essential to populate the correct information for you to process invoices smoothly.
 For each billing entity, you also can create Cost Centers or Project Codes.

 1. Adding a Billing Entity